nwiken/audit-log/README.md

-# Audit log for My Pages
+# Audit log
 Spring boot application for audit logging a class or a method.
 Audit is enabled by annotating a method or class with the annotation **@Audit**

 Sensible parameters can be omitted from the audit log if annotated with **@AuditSkip**

 ### Properties
-- **mypages.audit.trace.enabled** - If set to true, all trace logging will be enabled.
+- **audit.trace.enabled** - If set to true, all trace logging will be enabled.
 Default value is true
-- **mypages.audit.profile.enabled** - If set to true, all profile logging will be enabled.
+- **audit.profile.enabled** - If set to true, all profile logging will be enabled.
 Default value is false
-- **mypages.audit.maxOutputLength** - Defines the maximum character lenght allowed for a variable before it's truncated.
+- **audit.maxOutputLength** - Defines the maximum character lenght allowed for a variable before it's truncated.
 Default is 200

 ### Configuration
 The audit-log can be configured with a configuration script expressed in XML, in the same way as for a normal logback configuration.